RossKohler/pytut/README.md

 ## Installation
 Installation of this website is not necessary as it is hosted at [this address](https://pytut-eedf2.firebaseapp.com).

-Complete the followng set of instructions to run this website on your local machine: <br>
+To run this website in your local machine, complete the following set of instructions:<br>
 1. Clone this project or Download that ZIP file <br>
 2. Make sure you have [bower](http://bower.io/), [gulp](https://www.npmjs.com/package/gulp) and  [npm](https://www.npmjs.org/) installed globally<br>
 3. On the command prompt run the following commands<br>